How To Write a Job Description That Attracts the Most-Qualified Candidates

 Preview Employee Potential

-You’re not sure which type of person would be the best fit for a particular role, so you want to have a few trial runs before extending an offer.
-One benefit of temporary employment for business owners is a preview of the employee’s work quality, productivity, and teamwork.
-You don’t have to worry about hiring someone full-time, only to let them go when you realize they’re not suitable for your company.
+Perhaps you’re not sure what type of person would be the best fit for a particular role, so you want to have a few trial runs before extending an offer.
+One benefit of temporary employment for business owners is that it offers them a more complete preview of the employee’s potential.
+Qualities that temp work reveals in an employee include:

 Fill in the Gaps